mobilinkd/tnc4-firmware/README.md

 must pull the USB_CE down hard, and this is only possible in the stop modes.
 In addition, when connected to a VUSB

+# Building with CMake

+By default we use STM32CubeCLT (currently version 1.16.0) for both CMake and the GNU utilities.
+But it can be built with stock CMAKE and GCC from your favorite distribution.

+Configure the CMake build.
+Two common build types are "Debug" when debug output is needed, and "RelWithDebInfo" to produce a release binary with all debugging symbols available.

+From the root directory of the repo, run:

+    cmake -DCMAKE_BUILD_TYPE=Debug \
+    -DCMAKE_TOOLCHAIN_FILE=cmake/gcc-arm-none-eabi.cmake \
+    -S. -Bbuild/Debug -G Ninja

+    cmake --build build/Debug --target tnc4-firmware --